igorgasan0602-collab/Payback2_CHEATus/README.md

 ### Tested on:
 - Pb2 v2.104.12.4 (build 121, 32bit, no longer available due to maintenance burden)
 - Pb2 v2.106.0 (build 138, 32bit)
-- Pb2 v2.106.11 (build 1??, not compatible)
+- Pb2 v2.106.11 (build 170, not compatible)
 - GameGuardian v101.0
+- Android 7-14
-- Root (using OTHER region)
+- Root (uses Other region)
-- vPhoneGaGa (using OTHER region, untested)
+- vPhoneGaGa (uses Other region)

 This cheat is part of FOSS (Free and Open-Source Software)